steveschnepp/blog.pwkf.org/_posts/2022-09-04-emulate-8051-at89c2051-with-avr-atmega328.md

 ### Emulation Software

-The choosed software is [emu8051](https://github.com/jarikomppa/emu8051) that we covered in [a previous post]({{ site.baseurl }}{% post_url 2022-08-29-enhancing-8051-simulator %}).
+The chosen software is [emu8051](https://github.com/jarikomppa/emu8051) that we covered in [a previous post]({{ site.baseurl }}{% post_url 2022-08-29-enhancing-8051-simulator %}).
 It is hackable enough to be useful, and not using any library outside standard C.